5G-I3/IEEE-LCN-2019/scripts/experiment_ctrl/README.md

 ```sh
 pip3 install -r requirements.txt
 ```

+You will also require a version of the `ssh` command (e.g. `openssh-client`) to interact with the IoT-LAB nodes.

+`tmux` is required to multiplex the terminal in the background.

 You must also configure your IoT-LAB credentials using `iotlab-auth` which is provided by the `iotlabcli` python package (which is automatically installed